Timothy-Bourgault/php-rowshombo/README.md

 ## Specifications ##

-* Display a draw if both players input the same choice.
+* Display a draw if both players pick the same choice.
     * input: player 1 - "rock", player 2 - "rock"
-    * output: draw
+    * output: It's a freakin draw!

-* Display which player won the match.
+* Display which player won the match if a player picks rock and the other player picks scissors.
     * input: player 1 - "rock", player 2 - "scissors"
+    * output: player 1 won the match!

+* Display which player won the match if a player picks rock and the other player picks paper.
+    * input: player 1 - "paper", player 2 - "rock"
-    * output: player 1
+    * output: player 1 won the match!

+* Display which player won the match if a player picks paper and the other player picks scissors.
+    * input: player 1 - "paper", player 2 - "scissors"
+    * output: player 2 won the match!

-* Display game winner after one player has won two matches.
+* Display game winner after a player has won two matches.
-    * input: player 1 - "rock", player 2 - "scissors"; player 1 - "rock", player 2 - "scissors"; player 1 - "rock", player 2 - "scissors"
+    * input: player 1 - "rock", player 2 - "scissors"; player 1 - "rock", player 2 - "scissors"
-    * output: player 1
+    * output: player 1 is the freakin winner of the whole game!

 ## Known Bugs ##